 Dying Without a Revocable Living Trust

-Behind a spouse or domestic partner, the children of the deceased are next in line to act as administrator.
+Behind a spouse or domestic partner, the children of a deceased parent are next in line to act as administrator.
 Normally, only one child can act in this capacity; for example, if a decedent has four children, three children must renounce in favor of the other.
-If no children survive the deceased but he/she is survived by both parents, one parent must renounce in favor of the other.
-If no child or parent survives the deceased but he/she is survived by grandchildren, the grandchildren must renounce in favor of the third.
-If no children, parents, or grandchildren survive the deceased but he/she is survived by brothers/sisters, then the brothers/sisters must renounce in favor of the fifth.
-As previously stated, renunciation is a serious decision that should be carefully evaluated in order to protect and ensure that all functions of executor/administrator are performed properly.
-For clarification of this important issue contact Fredrick Niemann, Estate Administration Attorney at fniemann@hnlawfirm.com or call him at (855) 376-5291.
+If no children survive the decedent but he/she is survived by grandchildren, the grandchild(ren) must renounce in favor of an acceptable grandchild.
+If no grandchildren survive the deceased but he/she is survived by both parents, one parent must renounce in favor of the other.
+If no parent survives but the decedent is succeeded by brothers/sisters, then the brothers/sisters must renounce in favor of a chosen sibling.
+As previously stated, renunciation is a serious decision that should be carefully evaluated to ensure that all functions of the executor/administrator are performed properly.
+For clarification of this important issue, contact Fredrick Niemann, Estate Administration Attorney at fniemann@hnlawfirm.com or call him at (732) 863-9900.

 Fredrick P. Niemann Esq.

-With Fredrick P. Niemann, Esq., our experienced New Jersey Estate Administration and Probate Attorneys and staff can be a tremendous resource to make the administration process easier and more efficient.
-Deciding to be an Administrator of a New Jersey Estate or renouncing your right to be an Administrator should not be hastily done.
+Fredrick P. Niemann, Esq., and our experienced New Jersey Estate Administration and Probate Attorneys and staff can be a tremendous resource to make the administration process easier and more efficient.
+Deciding to be an Administrator of a New Jersey Estate or renouncing your right to serve as an Administrator should be carefully considered.
 You may be placing substantial risk upon yourself or giving up valuable rights with an inappropriate decision.

 Written by New Jersey Estate Administration, Probate Lawyer Fredrick P. Niemann, Esq.